Central sleep apnea is a disorder in which your breathing repeatedly stops and starts during sleep.

 - Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Your time with your doctor may be limited, so preparing a list of questions will help you make the most of your time together.
 For central sleep apnea, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?